 Deadline Policy: Given that technical or administrative difficulties with Grants.gov may periodically delay the timely submission or receipt of applications, the Commission staff will make provisions for the receipt of such applications past the established deadline.
-Under these circumstances, applicants with technical or administrative issues related to Grants.gov must contact NHPRC staff as soon as possible, but no later than by 3:00 PM Eastern Time on the published application deadline.
+Under these circumstances, applicants with technical or administrative issues related to Grants.gov must contact Jeff de la Concepcion or at (202-357-5022) as soon as possible, but no later than by 3:00 PM Eastern Time on the published application deadline.
 Applications that fail to meet deadlines for reasons other than those noted will not be considered for funding.

 The NHPRC staff will acknowledge receipt of the application soon after we receive it.
 The following evaluation criteria and weights will be used by NHPRC staff and other reviewers to form recommendations:

-- Ability of the project to develop the skills of historical editing professionals.
+- Ability of the project to develop the skills of historical editing professionals and advance the field of documentary editing.
 (35 percent)

 Application Review Process

-After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
-Commission Members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.
+After submitting a proposal, do not discuss the pending application to the NHPRC with any Commission member.
+Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.